Assessing Malleability of Spatial Abilities in Down Syndrome

 The initial assessment will include four measures:

-Ravens 2 Matrices: The Ravens 2 Matrices is a 60-item measure of nonverbal ability.
+Ravens 2 Matrices: The Ravens 2 Matrices is a 60 item measure of nonverbal ability.
 The subtest measures a participant's ability to solve problems, identify relationships, and complete visual analogies without testing language skill.
 The examiner shows the participant pictures or abstract designs that follow a pattern, with one element missing.
 The participant is instructed to point to a picture that will complete the pattern.
 Participants will be matched on raw score performance.
 Completing the subtest should take less than 15 minutes for most participants.
+We will use Age-Equivalent scores as our measure of performance.
+The score can range from 48 to 239 months and are standardized scores reflecting participant's ability level at the time of testing.

-Peabody Picture Vocabulary Test (PPVT) - 4: The PPVT - 4 is a norm-referenced test for measuring receptive vocabulary of children and adults.
+PPVT-4: The PPVT - 4 is a norm-referenced test for measuring receptive vocabulary of children and adults.
 The test is administered individually.
 Each item consists of four colored pictures that serve as response choices on each page.
 For each item, the examiner says a word and the examinee selects the picture option that best represents the word's meaning.
 The test is normed for 2 years, 6 months to 90 years.
 Average time to administer the test is 10 - 15 minutes.
+We will use Age-Equivalents scores for the PPVT.
+Age-equivalent scores can range from 30 to 218 months and are standardized scores.

-Mental Rotation Assessment - On each trial, participants will be presented a geometric shape (e.g., a block letter L) in the center of a computer screen that completes one of two rectangles presented at the bottom of the same screen.
+Mental Rotation Assessment - On each trial, participants will be presented a shape (e.g., a block letter L) in the center of a computer screen that completes one of two silhouettes presented in rectangles at the bottom of the same screen.
 The open area in one rectangle is the mirror image of the open area in the second rectangle.
 The shape in the center of the screen will fit one of the rectangles when horizontal.
 The shape can be rotated from horizontal by 0, 45, 90, 135, 180, 225, 270, or 315 degrees.
 Participants respond by touching the rectangle into which the shape will fit once oriented properly (using touchscreen technology).
-Participants receive 4 trials at each orientation.

-Perspective Taking - Participants will be seated at a table with four chairs and four different objects (street light, mailbox, stop sign, traffic signal) representing each location on the corner of a city block in front of each chair.
+Perspective Taking - Participants will be seated at a table with four chairs and four different objects (e.g., street lamp, mailbox, stop sign, traffic signal) representing each location on the corner of a city block in front of each chair.
 A stuffed animal is placed behind each object.
-One experimenter walks around the table stopping at each location.
-At each location, the participant is told that the experimenter is taking a picture from that location and the participant is asked to look at four pictures.
+One experimenter walks around the table stopping at various locations around the table (12 different locations).
+At each location, the participant is told that the experimenter is taking a picture from that location and he/she is asked to look at four pictures.
 The task is to select the picture that the experimenter has just taken.
-The four pictures consist of the participant's point of view, a mirror image of the participant's point of view, the experimenter's point of view, and a mirror image of the experimenter's point of view.
+The four pictures consist of the participant's point of view, a mirror image of the participant's point of view, the experimenter's (correct) point of view, and a mirror image of the experimenter's point of view.
 This task will take 5 - 10 minutes.
+Participants are given 3 points for selecting the experimenter's (correct) perspective, 2 points for selecting the mirror image of the experimenter's perspective, 1 point for selecting the view opposite their own perspective, and 0 points for selecting their own perspective.
+Total points in this task could range from 0 to 36.

 Assessments 2 and 3 will include only Mental Rotation and Perspective Taking Assessments.